Javier-de-Jesus-Ortiz-Miss/Proyecto-FIS/Innovation.md

 * **Integration of tools:** the software has the necessary tools for communication between users, which are essential to enroll in a project and agree on the details about it.
 It also has the possibility of creating and managing groups from the app.

-* **Musical Social Network:** The app includes elements of a social network, dedicated to musicians, where they can share their achievements, projects, and collaborate beyond simply looking for collaborators.
+* **Musical Social Network:** The application includes elements of a social network, dedicated to musicians, where they can share their achievements, projects and collaborate in a more agile way, these elements help musicians in the industry in today's world.

 ## In an identified need?